FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/graphical.rst

 By using graphical programming, it can be simple and easy to understand, easy to operate, and Chinese language operation.

 The page is divided into three areas: "operation bar", "toolbox toolbar" and "workspace code editing area".
-The overall layout design is as follows
+The overall layout design is as follows.

 .. image:: graphical/001.png
    :width: 6in